 TELUS announces election of directors

-VANCOUVER, British Columbia, May 04, 2023 (GLOBE NEWSWIRE) -- TELUS Corporation (TELUS) TTU announced today that the nominees listed in the Company's 2023 information circular were elected as directors of TELUS.
-The detailed results of the vote for the election of directors held at TELUS' annual meeting on May 4, 2023 (the Meeting) are set out below.
+/EIN News/ -- VANCOUVER, British Columbia, May 04, 2023 (GLOBE NEWSWIRE) -- TELUS Corporation (TELUS) (TSX: T, NYSE: TU) announced today that the nominees listed in the Company’s 2023 information circular were elected as directors of TELUS.
+The detailed results of the vote for the election of directors held at TELUS’ annual meeting on May 4, 2023 (the Meeting) are set out below.

 Each of the following 14 nominees proposed by management was elected as a director of TELUS: